WE OFFER TWO LEVELS OF FLIGHT EXPERIENCE: THE ‘FLIGHT CREW OBSERVER PROGRAM’, AND THE ‘FLIGHT CREW CANDIDATE PROGRAM’.

 Your preparation commences with a review of our joint legal and personal responsibilities and requirements for flight in this aircraft.

 This will sound like the one you received at the time of your booking.

 We operate this ex-military aircraft to the highest possible standards in a civilian environment.

 It is no small feat.

-We were only approved to do so after we’d demonstrated compliance with an exacting suite of regulations specifying all aspects of operations, training and maintenance.
+We were only approved to do so after we had demonstrated compliance with an exacting suite of regulations specifying all aspects of operations, training, and maintenance.

 We have our own in-house, L-39 dedicated and approved engineer to monitor airworthiness on an ongoing basis.

-The aircraft is operated under a ‘Limited’ category Certificate of Airworthiness, which specifies the conditions under which it’s permitted to operate as an ex-military aircraft in civilian hands.
+The aircraft is operated under a ‘Limited’ category Certificate of Airworthiness, which specifies the conditions under which it is permitted to operate as an ex-military aircraft in civilian hands.